TheFinestArtist/YouTubePlayerActivity/README.md

 Simply pass a url to play youtube video on new activity.
 It supports screen orientation, media volume control and etc.

+#### Features
+* Orientation Problem (with Auto Rotation mode)

+    Auto-Rotation ON : You can either use sensor or YouTube full screen button.

+    Auto-Rotation OFF : You can just use YouTube full screen button.

+* Media Volume Support

+    While watching YouTube Player, users should be able to set media volume!!!

+#### Set Up AndroidManifest.xml
 ```xml
 <uses-permission android:name="android.permission.INTERNET" />